 Instead of the LoadUI Pro SoapUI Mock service, use ServiceV.

-In LoadUI NG, you use the Distribution page to create and edit your load tests.
+In LoadUI, you use the Distribution page to create and edit your load tests.
 You use this panel both to create load agents and work with them.
-You will also need to install the LoadUI NG Agent on your Agents similarly to how you install it for LoadUI Pro distributed tests.
+You will also need to install the LoadUI Agent on your Agents similarly to how you install it for LoadUI Pro distributed tests.

 Instead of the Monitors tab, you use the Monitoring page of the Load Test editor.
 Using this page, you can create servers, add monitors to them, and configure runtime metrics similarly to the way you did it in LoadUI Pro.